-Curriculum Coverage 2016 - 2017
+Curriculum Coverage 2017 - 2018

-Our new curriculum continues to be delivered through a topic-based approach.
-Teacher feedback (July 2016) emphasises that their freedom to use the topics creatively to cover areas of the curriculum which are relevant to the children they teach, ensures that there is breadth and balance throughout all subjects across the year.
+Our curriculum continues to be delivered through a topic-based approach.
+Teacher feedback (July 2017) emphasises that their freedom to use the topics creatively to cover areas of the curriculum which are relevant to the children they teach, ensures that there is breadth and balance throughout all subjects across the year.

 How are pupils being challenged through the curriculum?